martinlackner/abcvoting/paper/paper.md

 of voting rules.

 In a bit more detail, `abcvoting` has the following functionality:

-- Algorithms for **computing winning committees** of many ABC voting rules, including Proportional Approval Voting (PAV), Sequential PAV,
+- Algorithms for **computing winning committees** of many ABC voting rules, including
-  Chamberlin-Courant (CC),
+  - Proportional Approval Voting (PAV), Chamberlin-Courant (CC), and arbitrary Thiele methods,
+  - Sequential and Reverse-Sequential Thiele methods
-  Phragmén's sequential rule,
+  - Phragmén's sequential rule and other rules by Phragmén,
-  Monroe's rule,
+  - Monroe's rule and its approximation Greedy Monroe,
-  Method of Equal Shares,
+  - the Method of Equal Shares.
-  and many more.
+  - and many more.
 - Functions for **reading and writing election (preference) data**.
   In particular, it supports the established Preflib format [@MatteiW13].
 - Functions for **generating ABC elections from probabilistic distributions**,